markov98/react-demo/README.md

 Just a demo to help me learn React.
-Used HTML template from https://html5up.net/, also userd Vite.
+Used HTML template from https://html5up.net/, also used Vite.